opardo/website/content/home/experience.md

   * Abstracting features in common of people who use each of the paid and organic channels to land on our platform.
   * Discovering sequences of different channel landings with the best and worst booking rates.

-  And the results of these actions were...
+  And the impact...

-  * Empowered our marketing team to design channel strategies according to such characteristics and sequences, and provided them with time-series dashboards to verify if the peculiarities of each channel remain in time.
+  * Empowered our marketing team to design holistic channel strategies according to such characteristics and sequences, and provided them with time-series dashboards to verify if the peculiarities of each channel remain throughout time.
-  * Proposed a new customer-centric metric framework to measure the popularity, effectiveness and influence of each channel.
-It was the first framework in the history of our team to consider that a certain user may like several channels.
+  * Designed a novel customer-centric metric framework that is the first-ever to account for the possibility of users liking multiple channels.

 """

 [[experience]]
   title = "Statistical Modeler"
-  company = "BBVA MX"
-  company_url = ""
+  company = "BBVA MX [Mexico's largest bank]" company_url = ""
   location = "Mexico City, MX"
   date_start = "2017-07-01"